dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The key schedule for EDHOC is described in Section 4 of {{RFC9528}}.
 The Key_Material and Method-Id SHALL be derived from the PRK_exporter using the EDHOC_Exporter interface, see Section 4.2.1 of {{RFC9528}}.

 Type is the value of the EAP Type field defined in Section 2 of {{RFC3748}}.
 For EAP-EDHOC, Type has the value TBD1.
-The use of Type in the EDHOC_Exporter context allows the same same exporter labels to be used for other EAP methods based and EDHOC.
+The use of Type as context enables the reuse of exporter labels across other future EAP methods based on EDHOC.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Type        =  TBD1